togethercomputer/OpenDataHub/README.md

 You don't have to always merge into the main branch.
 If you have specific things to try out (e.g., a `text2sql` bot), feel free to open a new branch work there!

+Let's work together to make the best open-source bot!